gcburt/Notes/09 Closures, Passing functions into functions.md

 var greetTypeAnnotation: () -> Void = greetFunction
 ```
-What's going on here? greetFunction takes no variables and returns no new values.
+greetFunction takes no variables and returns no new values.
 Technically, `print()` isn't returning a string.

 ```swift
 func getUserData(for id: Int) -> String {